1. Help Center

-People margin reporting allows people leaders to easily see the contribution a person (or group of people) make to revenue.
+People margin reporting makes it easy to see the contribution a person (or group of people) makes to revenue.

 People margin reporting provides information to evaluate people’s productivity and financial value, and informs decision making to help increase efficiency and profitability.

-Projectworks keeps track of the costs and value of billable work for a person, as well as the invoiced value of their billable time when invoices are approved.
+Projectworks keeps track of the cost and value of billable work for a person, as well as the invoiced value of their billable time when invoices are approved.

 Understanding People Margin